MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 Intro

-## How business leaders think about protecting sensitive data
+## How business leaders think about preventing breaches

-Before starting any technical work, it’s important to understand the different motivations for investing in protecting business data as these help inform the strategy, objectives, and measures for success.
+Before starting any technical work, it’s important to understand the different motivations for investing in preventing and reducing business damage from a breach as these help inform the strategy, objectives, and measures for success.

 The following table provides reasons why business leaders across an organization should invest in preventing or reducing damage from a breach.